Why are FRP Fan Blades Better?

 - Weight: Because cooling tower fans tend to run at thousands of RPMs, it is necessary to construct fan blades out of a material that is not only strong enough to stand up to the rotational forces that are placed on it but a material that is also light enough to place unneeded stress on the motor of the fan assembly.
 Before the introduction of FRP materials, aluminum was the best option for fan blade design because of its excellent strength to weight ratio.
 FRP fan blades, however, are even better than aluminum at providing a fan blade that is both strong and light.

 Thank you for taking the time to read our short blog post about the benefits that FRP fan blades offer over fan blades made from other materials.
 At Industrial Cooling Solutions, Inc., we are dedicated to providing the best cooling tower services possible and we believe, quite strongly, the FRP fan blades are the best option for nearly every application that our customers may have.
-If you would like to learn more about the benefits of FRP fan blades, or you would like to learn more about the types of FRP fan blades that we offer, please get in touch with us today by visiting our website or reaching out to us by phone.
+If you would like to learn more about the benefits of FRP fan blades, or you would like to learn more about the types of FRP fan blades that we offer, please contact us and a member of our team will reach out to you.